 Children participated in activities aimed specifically at their needs while carers enjoyed a break from their caring routine.

-We provided a 1 week activity break for 11-14 year olds and two residential weekends for 15-18 year olds who are blind or partially sighted help promote their independence and allow respite for parents/carers.
+We provided a 1 week activity break for 11-14 year olds and two residential weekends for 15-18 year old with vision impairment to promote their independence and allow respite for parents/carers.
 We provided family days across the country offering peer support and a break from the normal routine.

-We provided grants directly to carers who care for an adult with serious mental health problems or mental illness living in Scotland.
+We provided grants directly to carers who support those affected by mental illness living in Scotland.